lukacspapp/GA-SEI-Project-4-Cicero/README.md

 [Product File](https://github.com/lukacspapp/SEI-Project-4-Cicero/tree/main/lcodev/api/product)

-I designed the product model with a couple of fields that I wanted to display to the user such as <code>stock</code> and <code>category</code> but I have run out of time.
+I designed the product model with a couple of fields that I wanted to display to the user such as <code>stock</code> and <code>category</code> but I ran out of time.

 [Product Model](https://github.com/lukacspapp/SEI-Project-4-Cicero/blob/main/lcodev/api/product/models.py)